Gernott/mask/Documentation/Glossary/Index.rst

 Glossary
 ========

-Here you can find explanations for common terms when working Mask.
+Here you can find explanations for common terms when working with Mask.

 .. _fluid-styled-content: